 View as PDF

-Prospective PhD students are expected to have a MSc degree in geochemistry or earth science related fields and an interest in thermodynamics, laboratory experiments, analytical geochemistry, and numerical modeling.
-Hands-on experience with solution ICP-MS and mineral analysis techniques such as XRD and SEM are benefitial.
+Prospective PhD students are expected to have a MSc degree in geochemistry, chemistry or Earth science related fields and an interest in thermodynamics, laboratory experiments, analytical geochemistry, and numerical modeling.
+Hands-on experience with solution ICP-MS and ICP-OES, and mineral analysis techniques such as XRD, EMPA, LA-ICP-MS and SEM are beneficial.
+A background in aqueous geochemistry and/or thermodynamics is preferred.
 Proficiency in English is required.
-The PhD positions are funded for a period of three years through research assistantships that cover stipend and tuitions to study at NMT, research costs and attandence to conferences for networking opportunities.
+The PhD positions are funded for a period of three years through research assistantships that cover stipend and tuitions to study at NMT, research costs and attendance to conferences for networking opportunities.

 For additional questions about this project please email firstname.lastname@example.org with your CV and a short cover letter.
 The letter should explain your previous research experience, career goals, and your interest in these position.
 Applications will be reviewed starting immediately until positions are filled.
 Prospective candidates will be further invited to submit their full application directly to the Office of Graduate Programs at NMT.
 Applicants are expected to submit a CV, academic transcripts, a letter of introduction and obtain three reference letters.
 A TOEFL is required for non-native English speakers.
 For questions about the admission process at New Mexico Tech please contact email@example.com.
 The deadline for Spring applications is September 25, 2021.